3verlaster/discord-webhook-spammer/README.md

 # discord-webhook-spammer
 spam discord webhook

-!I AM NOT RESPONSIBLE FOR YOUR ACTIONS!
+I AM NOT RESPONSIBLE FOR YOUR ACTIONS!